django-ftl/fluent-compiler/README.rst

 implementation, distinguished mainly by:

-- strategy: we compile FTL files to Python code via AST and ``exec`` it (similar to the strategy used by projects like Mako, Jinja2 and Genshi.
+- strategy: we compile FTL files to Python code via AST and ``exec`` it (similar to the strategy used by projects like Mako, Jinja2 and Genshi).
 - speed: as a result of the above, plus optimizations, we get blazing fast performance, especially when combined with PyPy which can further optimize.